xma711/notebook/blockchain/bitcoin/README.md

 There is no way for the malicious node to make 51% other nodes to reject the correct block.

 Besides, if the malicious node really want to accept a false transaction, he has to come out with a number faster than the whole network.
-This is to compete with the whole nework's resources, which he unlikely will win.
+This is to compete with the whole network's resources, which he unlikely will win.

 But let's say he really manages to come out with a number faster than others, so what?
 He cannot modify the content of the request file.